mishmash-io/opentelemetry-server-embedded/README.md

 using the [Apache Parquet Stand-alone server](./server-parquet) contained in this repository.

 If you are the sort of person who prefers to learn by looking at **actual data** - start with the [OpenTelemetry Basics Notebook.](./examples/notebooks/basics.ipynb)

+# When and where should you use the software in this repository

+We, at [mishmsah io,](https://mishmash.io/) have been using OpenTelemetry for quite some time - recording telemetry from experiments, unit and integration tests - to ensure every new release of software we develop is performing better than the last, and within reasonable computing-resource usage.
+(More on this [here.](https://mishmash.io/open_source/opentelemetry))

+> [!TIP]
+> OpenTelemetry is great for **monitoring software in production,** but we believe you should adopt it within your **software development process** too.

+Having been through that journey ourselves, we've realised that success depends on strong analytics.OpenTelemetry provides a number of tools to [instrument your code](https://opentelemetry.io/docs/concepts/instrumentation/) to emit signals, and then to compose data transmission pipelines for these signals.

+You can compose such pipelines using the [OpenTelemetry Collector,](https://opentelemetry.io/docs/collector/) which in turn uses a network protocol called [OTLP.](https://opentelemetry.io/docs/specs/otel/protocol/)

+As a network protocol, OTLP is great at reducing the number of bytes transmitted, keeping the throughput high with minimum overhead.
+It does this by heavily `nesting` its messages - to avoid data duplication and take maximum advantage of `dictionary encodings` and data compression.

+On the **analytics side** though - heavily nested structures are not optimal.
+A simple `count(*)` or `sum()` query, done over millions of OTLP messages, will have to `unnest` each one of them.
+Every time you run that query.

+And this is the second reason why we believe you might find the software here useful:

+> [!TIP]
+> When doing analytics on your observability data - you need a suitable data schema.
+>
+> The tools in this repository convert OTLP messages into a 'flatter' schema, that's more suitable
+> for analytics.
+>
+> They preform transformations, once - on **OTLP packet reception,** to minimize the overhead that would otherwise be incurred every time you run an analytics job or query.

 # Artifacts